 Elizabeth Wolfson, PhD, LCSW

-Elizabeth Wolfson, PhD, LCSW is the Chair of the Master of Arts in Clinical Psychology (MACP) program.
-Dr. Wolfson received her Ph.D. in Clinical Social Work from New York University School of Social Work.
+Elizabeth Wolfson, PhD, LCSW is the Chair of the Master of Arts in Clinical Psychology Program.
+Dr. Wolfson received her PhD in Clinical Social Work from New York University School of Social Work.
 Her experience includes thirty years in clinical practice and sixteen years as an administrator in social service agencies.
 She has been teaching for over twenty years (including twelve years at AUSB and at Columbia University School of Social Work, New York).
-She has strong background and interest in psychodynamic, humanistic-existential, narrative, and systemic theories.
+She has a strong background and interest in psychodynamic, humanistic-existential, narrative, and systemic theories.
 Her clinical approach is integrative and systemically oriented.

-In addition to overseeing the Master’s in Clinical Psychology Program at Antioch, Dr. Wolfson also serves as Vice President of Professional Development on the Board of NASW and maintains a private psychotherapy practice in Santa Barbara
+In addition to overseeing the Master’s in Clinical Psychology Program at Antioch University, Dr. Wolfson also serves as Vice President of Professional Development on the Board of NASW and maintains a private psychotherapy practice in Santa Barbara.